UCLAdeepvision/CS188-Projects-2023Winter/_posts/2023-01-26-team14-deep-fake-generation.md

 The Generator Architecture consists of 4 downsampling blocks that use instance normalization (IN), four intermediate blocks, and four upsampling blocks that use adaptive instance normalization (AdaIN).
 These blocks all have pre-activation residual units.
 Style code is injected into all the AdaIN layers.

 ![StarGAN v2 Generator Architecture](/assets/images/team14/style3.JPG)
 * Fig 14.
-Example of StarGAN v2 Generator Architecture (Image source: https://arxiv.org/pdf/1912.01865.pdf)
+Example of StarGAN v2 Generator Architecture (Image source: [6])

 The Mapping Network Architecture consists of an MLP with k (number of domains) output branches.
 Four fully connected layers are shared among domains, and they are followed by four fully conected layers for each individual domain.

 ![StarGAN v2 Mappning Network Architecture](/assets/images/team14/style4.JPG)
 * Fig 15.
-Example of StarGAN v2 mapping netwrok architecture (Image source: https://arxiv.org/pdf/1912.01865.pdf)
+Example of StarGAN v2 mapping netwrok architecture (Image source: [6])

 The Style Encoder Architecture consists of CNN with k (number of domains) output branches.
 Six pre-activation residual blocks are shared among domains, and they are followed by one fully connected layer for each individual domain.

 The Discriminator Architecture consists of six pre-activation residual blocks with leaky ReLY. k (number of domains) fully connected layers are used for real/fake classification among each domain.

 ![StarGAN v2 Style Encoder and Discriminator Architecture](/assets/images/team14/style5.JPG)
 * Fig 16.
-Example of StarGAN v2 style encoder and discriminator architecture, where D and K are the output dimensions (Image Source: https://arxiv.org/pdf/1912.01865.pdf)
+Example of StarGAN v2 style encoder and discriminator architecture, where D and K are the output dimensions (Image Source: [6])

 #### Loss Functions

 The StarGAN v2 netwrok is trained using adversarial objective, style reconstruction, style diversification, and preserving source characteristics.
+(Equation Source: [6])

 * Adversarial Objective: